 Data Virtualization vs Data Warehouse

 Data virtualization allows users to integrate data from multiple sources.
 This helps users to create dashboards and reports for business value.
-This approach is an alternative to a data warehouse, where the data is collected from different sources and stores a duplicate of the data in a new data store.
-Some of the most popular data virtualization products are Azure, Microsoft data virtualization tool, and IBM SQL.
+This approach is an alternative to data warehouse, where the data is collected from different sources and stores a duplicate of the data in a new data store.
+The main advantage of data virtualization over data warehouse is speed optimization: it takes a fraction of the time to build a solution.

 Data Virtualization vs ETL